-- 1. Complete all requirements of the BSN degree. - 2.
-Complete all required nursing and liberal arts and sciences courses with a grade of "C" or higher (not "C-").

-- Pass all required clinical skill competencies.
-Satisfactorily complete the BSN reflective essay.
+- 1. Complete all requirements of the BSN major. - 2.
+Complete all required nursing and liberal arts and sciences courses with a grade of "C" or higher (not "C-"). - 3.
+Pass all required clinical skill competencies. - 4.
+Satisfactorily complete the: - a.
+BSN Reflective essay. - b.
+Comprehensive NCLEX predictive exams and remediation plan. - c.
+School of Nursing approved NCLEX Review Course - 5.
 Satisfactorily complete the College graduation requirements.